Project Document Management with SharePoint Online

 • Enable version control, so you can track changes over time and revert to an older version if necessary

-• Use folders, proper tags, and metadata to properly organize and categorize files
+• Use folders, proper tags, and metadata to properly categorize and organize documents

 • It must be easy to find and access files from any device.